 Both systems have their advantages and inconveniences.

-If I worked with light weight equipment, and it didn’t have any back pain, then I would clearly choose MoneyMaker.
+If I used lightweight equipment and it didn’t cause back pain, then I would definitely choose MoneyMaker.

-But given I do long day coverage with heavy gear then the SpiderPro helps me reduce my back pain.
-And for me, that is an essential advantage that goes beyond all the little negative points.
+But since I do long day coverage with heavy gear, the SpiderPro helps me reduce my back pain.
+For me, that is an essential advantage that outweighs all the minor negatives.

-As a consequence, I have decided to combine the use of both of them, depending on the event I am covering.
-If I work in a calm coverage where nothing much should happen then I would favor the Spider System with one camera.
+As a result, I have decided to use both of them depending on the event I am covering.
+If I work in a calm environment where nothing significant is expected to happen, I would prefer the Spider System with one camera.

 Price considerations

-If you are on a budget, you can be tempted to find a similar cheaper (Chinese) product on the internet.
-Indeed some could consider that $250 for two belts and a clipping system is pretty expensive.
-And you are right.
+If you are on a budget, you can be tempted to find a similar, cheaper (Chinese) product on the internet.
+Indeed, some could consider that $250 for two belts and a clipping system is pretty expensive.
+And you are right….
+And that is another reason the average wedding photographer is expensive!

 But living one year in China teaches me one thing: there is always a reason for cheap products.
 And trust me, you don’t want your camera to fall on the ground because you tried to save a few dollars.